D-oro/Typescript_WorldClock/README.md

-# This is a world clock.
+## This is a world clock.
 Wowza!
 ![Screenshot of world clock](./clock.png)

 ### note to future self
-learned this from:
+learned how to use TypeScript with react from:
 - https://www.youtube.com/watch?v=G48m82q5nxQ&ab_channel=MBJourney

+it's not the most recent approach, but it worked for a first TS project.

 ### process
 - start with empty folder and open it in VsCode